nestjs/docs.nestjs.com/content/security/authentication.md

 $ npm install --save-dev @types/passport-local
 ```

-> warning **Notice** For **any** Passport strategy you choose, you'll always need the `@nestjs/passport` and `passport` packages.
+> warning **Warning** For **any** Passport strategy you choose, you'll always need the `@nestjs/passport` and `passport` packages.
 Then, you'll need to install the strategy-specific package (e.g., `passport-jwt` or `passport-local`) that implements the particular authentication strategy you are building.
 In addition, you can also install the type definitions for any Passport strategy, as shown above with `@types/passport-local`, which provides assistance while writing TypeScript code.

 #### Implementing Passport strategies